omphe/rundeck-immutable/README.md

 - Create a bootstrap script for installing puppet in the Vagrant box
 - Switch over to Puppet 4
 - Create a Travis CI file and get a test in place (inspec?)
+- nginx proxy in front
+- Check the gpg signature on the Rundeck repository